All bills

 What does SB26-011 do?

-This bill requires large social media and online platforms to set up a 24/7 hotline for Colorado law enforcement to use when serving search warrants.
-If a platform has over a million users, they must acknowledge a police warrant within 8 hours and hand over the requested user data within 72 hours.
-It is meant to speed up how quickly police can get digital evidence from tech companies during criminal investigations.
+This law requires large social media and tech platforms to create a streamlined, 24/7 process for Colorado law enforcement to serve search warrants.
+Tech companies must now acknowledge a police warrant within eight hours and hand over the requested user data within 72 hours.
+The goal is to speed up criminal investigations that rely on digital evidence.

 What is the current status of SB26-011?

-SB26-011 is currently "In Committee" in the 2026 Regular Session.
+SB26-011 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Lisa Frizell and is assigned to the Judiciary committee.

 Who sponsors SB26-011?